laiongabriel/ai-chatbot/README.md

 ### Backend - Express.js Royalty:

-To keep those pesky API keys hidden from the prying eyes of the front-end, we've employed the regal Express.js framework.
+To keep those pesky API keys hidden from the prying eyes of the front-end, I've employed the regal Express.js framework.
 It creates a majestic endpoint, requests the data, and bestows it upon the front-end with grace.
 And because I'm feeling generous, you get a whole 15 messages per day!

 ### Frontend - The Holy Trinity: